 PROBLEM SOLVING EXAM - 35 MARKS, about three hours long, held during the PBL session of Week 16.
-May 2, 2001
+Wednesday, May 1, 2002, Town Square A & B

-1. Students will be presented with a health situation.
+In Part A, you will be presented with a health situation.

-In Part A, they will develop a comprehensive list of ten (10) different concerns/issues/problems that are related to a minimum of five (5) different NURS 2000 concepts.
-The concerns/issues/problems must include the cause, (e.g., fatigue as a result of nutritional deficiency and blood loss during surgery).
-They will identify a method of validating (identifying if a problem does exist) these issues, concerns and/or problems then hand in this part of the exam to the tutor.
-The student will record on carbonless paper so they may have a copy of this exam for the next part.
+- 1. You will develop a comprehensive list of ten (10) different potential patient problems that are related to a minimum of five (5) different NURS 2000 concepts.
+The problem must include the cause, (e.g., fatigue as a result of nutritional deficiency and blood loss during surgery). - 2.
+You will identify at least three (3) things you will assess and the likely evidence to validate there is a problem for each of these ten (10) problems. - 3.
+You will hand in this part of the exam to the tutor.
+You will record on carbonless paper so you may have a copy of this exam for the next part. - 4.
 This part of the exam will count for 10 marks.
+One (1) mark will be given for the correctly worded problem statement, concept and 3 assessments/evidence.

-In Part B, they will receive additional patient data for the situation.
+In Part B, you will receive additional patient data for the situation.

-- 1. They will list the top four priority issues/concerns/problems relevant to this data that they should pursue further.
-Again, the concerns/issues/problems must include the cause.
-They will describe all the evidence in the case that supports the inclusion of each additional issue/concern/problem.
-They may include issues from Part A if they are relevant.
+- 1. You will list the top four (4) priority problems relevant to this data.
+Again, the problems must include the cause.
+You will describe all the evidence in the situation that supports the inclusion of each priority problem.
+You may include issues from Part A if they are relevant.
 This will count for 8 marks.
-2 marks will be given for the correctly worded problem statement and all the evidence, partial marks are not assigned. - 2.
-They will include a rationale for choosing these four, counting for 5 marks.
-1.25 marks are assigned for each of the four(4) issues/concerns/problems. - 3.
-For each of the correct four- (4) priority issues, concerns and/or problems, they are to list a minimum of three (3)-nursing interventions that would be appropriate.
-They include a rationale for why these interventions are appropriate for this situation.
-If problems were not correct, marks are not given for interventions or rationale in this section.
+One (1) mark is given for the correctly worded problem statement and one (1) mark is given for all the evidence. - 2.
+You will include a rationale for choosing these four (4) priority problems (What is the impact on the patient.?), counting for 5 marks.
+1.25 marks are assigned for each of the four (4) issues/concerns/problems. - 3.
+For each of the correct four (4) priority problems, list a minimum of three (3) nursing interventions that would be appropriate.
+Include a rationale for why these interventions are appropriate for this situation.
+If problems were not priority, marks are not given for interventions or rationale in this section.
 This will count for 12 marks.
 Both the intervention and the rationale must be specific and correct to receive full marks, partial marks are not assigned.